defenseunicorns/leapfrogai/README.md

 ## Usage

+### UDS (Latest)

-LeapfrogAI can be deployed and run locally via UDS, built out using [Zarf](https://zarf.dev) packages.
+LeapfrogAI can be deployed and run locally via UDS and Kubernetes, built out using [Zarf](https://zarf.dev) packages.
 This pulls the most recent package images and is the most stable way of running a local LeapfrogAI deployment.
-These instructions can be found in the [UDS-LeapfrogAI](https://github.com/defenseunicorns/uds-leapfrogai) repository and has options for handling CPU and GPU deployments.
+These instructions can be found on the [LeapfrogAI Docs](https://docs.leapfrog.ai/docs/) site.

+### UDS (Dev)

-If you want to make some changes to LeapfrogAI before deploying (for example in a dev environment), you can follow these instructions:
+If you want to make some changes to LeapfrogAI before deploying via UDS (for example in a dev environment), you can follow these instructions:

-Make sure your system has the [required dependencies](https://docs.leapfrog.ai/docs/local-deploy-guide/dependencies/).
+Make sure your system has the [required dependencies](https://docs.leapfrog.ai/docs/local-deploy-guide/quick_start/#prerequisites).

 For ease, it's best to create a virtual environment:
 ```